EITC & OSTC Programs

 William Schwartz, parent of Ali ’10 and Drew ’11, and Co-Owner of INTECH Construction

-In the 2012-2013 school year, Shipley received almost $600,000 in scholarship dollars through the EITC Program and was able to assist deserving and talented students from Chester, Delaware, Montgomery, and Philadelphia counties who otherwise would not be able to afford a Shipley education.
+Throughout the 2014-2015 school year, Shipley has received almost $1,000,000 in EITC and OSTC scholarship funds, enabling us to assist deserving and talented students from Chester, Delaware, Montgomery, and Philadelphia counties who otherwise would not be able to afford a Shipley education.

-- For the 2013-2014 program year, applications must be submitted electronically using DCED's Single Application for Assistance.
-Paper applications submitted by fax will no longer be accepted.
+- For the 2015-2016 program year, applications must be submitted electronically using DCED's Single Application for Assistance.

 - Businesses must first go through a one-time registration process on the Single Application page in order to create a user name and password.